 - Cash-on-cash return measures the property’s return to cash given leverage on the property, and obscures the inherent income-generating character of the property itself

-Bruce Kirsch: So when we move into Chapter 7 we start to talk about capitalization rates, which everybody abbreviates as cap rates, and it can be a little bit tricky with cap rates because are at the same time the determinant of a property’s value, but also, simply mathematically, the result of a property’s value given a certain assumed NOI stream.
-And so, this somewhat circular nature, I think can be confusing for students.
-How can a student reconcile these two things in their head: the property value, and the cap rate?
+Bruce Kirsch: –to talk about capitalization rates, which everybody abbreviates as cap rates.
+And it can be a little bit tricky with cap rates because cap rates are at the same time the determinant of a property’s value but also simply mathematically the result of a property’s value given a certain assumed NOI stream.
+And so this somewhat circular nature, I think, can be confusing for students.
+How can a student reconcile these two things in their head– the property value and the cap rate?

-It’s almost like slang — the beauty of slang is its “precise imprecision” — cap rates have that.
+And it’s almost like flying.
+The beauty of flying is it’s precise in precision.
+Cap rates have that.
 It’s very quick professional slang to both describe where my head’s at and where a transaction occurred.

-Bruce Kirsch: One of the things that students ask me about cap rates is “why is this one of most relied upon metrics?
-If we’re going to end up putting debt on the transaction, doesn’t it make sense to look at the cash-on-cash return?”, and I tell them that the NOI and the cap rate, which is the yield on the purchase price, is really the purest measure of the income-producing characteristics of the real estate.
+Bruce Kirsch: Right.
+And one of the things that students ask me about cap rates is, well, why is this one of the most relied-upon metrics?
+If we’re going to end up putting debt on the transaction, doesn’t it make sense to look at the cash on cash return?
+And I tell them that the NOI and the cap rate, which is the yield on the purchase price, is really the purest measure of the income-producing characteristics of the real estate.

-Dr. Peter Linneman: The purest simple one.
-You could make it more complex by saying, well in the first quarter, the cap rate should be, and in the fifth quarter, and in the nineteenth quarter, right?
-And that’s all there, but again, it’s a shorthand language, it is just a descriptive that, if I tell you what the property is, I tell you the nature of the property, its lease, and its location, and what I think rents are gonna grow, it is a pure descriptive.
+Dr. Peter Linneman: The purest, simple one.
+I mean, you could make it more complex by saying, well, in the first quarter, the cap rate should be in the fifth quarter in the 19th quarter.
+And that’s all there.
+But if you’re trying to– again, it’s a shorthand language.
+It is just a descriptive that if I tell you what the property is, I tell you the nature of the property, its lease, and its location, and what I think rents are going to grow, it is a pure descriptive.

-Cash-on-cash, as you know, I could borrow for truly overnight in today’s market for essentially zero interest rate, so I could tell you my cash-on-cash is really huge, but it’s only for one night!
-Tomorrow the debt is due, and it’s a different answer, and I’m at risk that I can’t repay the debt tomorrow.
-All those kind of financing risks and leverage good and bad… The cap rate is telling you about the property, not my decision of how to finance it.
+And so cash on cash, as you know, I could borrow for truly overnight in today’s market for essentially zero interest rate.
+So I could tell you my cash on cash is really huge.
+But it’s only for one night.
+Tomorrow, the debt’s due, and it’s a different answer.
+And I’m at risk that I can’t repay the debt tomorrow and all those kind of financing risk and leverage good and bad.
+The cap rate’s telling you about the property, not my decision of how to finance it.